-RECERTIFICATION POLICY: This property has layered funding, which means that units are occupied by households that have completed the initial qualification process for the Housing Trust Fund Program (HTF) and the federally funded HOME program.
-Owners of HOME developments are required to complete full income recertifications every 6th year from the date of the Land Use Restriction Agreement (LURA) for all tenants at the Development.
+RECERTIFICATION POLICY: This property has layered funding, which means that units are occupied by households that have completed the initial qualification process for the Low Income Housing Tax Credit Program (LIHTC) under IRC §42 as well as federally funded HOME and TCAP-RF programs.
+Owners of HOME/TCAP developments are required to complete full income recertifications every 6th year from the date of the Land Use Restriction Agreement (LURA) for all tenants who occupy units with HOME/TCAP funds.

-During the 6th year recertification, all residents will be required within 120 days of their move-in anniversary date to complete an annual income recertification.
-As a result of recertification, the income designation (30% or 50%) under which the tenant originally occupied the unit will not change and rent will remain restricted at the designation initially determined, unless the household's income has exceeded the 60% Area Median Income (AMI) limit, at the time of recertification.
+During the 6th year recertification, residents in a HOME/TCAP unit will be required within 120 days of their move-in anniversary date to complete an annual income recertification.
+As a result of recertification, the income designation (30%, 40% or 50%) under which the tenant originally occupied the unit will not change and rent will remain restricted at the designation initially determined, unless the household's income has exceeded 80% Area Median Income (AMI) limit, at the time of recertification.

-During the intervening years, all residents will be required within 120 days of their move-in anniversary date to complete and sign an Income Certification form to self-report their current income and assets which includes collecting household data, but does not include a full verification process.
+During the intervening years, all tenants will be required within 120 days of their move-in anniversary date to complete an Annual Eligibility Certification and a Self-Certification of Income and Assets which includes collecting household data, but does not include a full verification process.

-If the household's income exceeds the 60% Area Median Income (AMI) limit, tenant will be required to complete a full income verification and rent may be adjusted to 30% of the tenant's Adjusted Gross Income (AGI) or the Fair Market Rent (FMR) whichever is less.
+If the household's income exceeds the 80% Area Median Income (AMI) limit, tenant will be required to complete a full income verification and rent may be adjusted to 30% of the tenant's Adjusted Gross Income (AGI) or the Fair Market Rent (FMR) whichever is less.

 UNIT TRANSFER POLICY: If a current household requests to transfer to a different unit due to one of the following reasons, the transfer will be made without obligation to meet income requirements, regardless of your lease status and will not be subject to a 60 day written notice, additional deposit, a unit inspection or transfer fee.
 If a unit is not currently available at the time of the request, the household will go to the top of the Waitlist behind any other current residents who have made a transfer request based on these situations: